-Protect your Electronics
+Protect Your Electronics

-This will include all your electronics including camera, chargers, phone etc. The worrying part is not just limited to either of it getting wet in the rain but it is rather the moisture that poses an even greater risk.
+This will include all your electronics including the camera, chargers, phone, etc. The worrying part is not just limited to either of it getting wet in the rain but it is rather the moisture that poses an even greater risk.

 I cannot stress the importance of this enough.
-Before you travel through a specific bad section of the road, slush for example, then stop for a minute and make the best judgement on how to get across.
-Same applies for water crossings as well.
+Before you travel through a specific bad section of the road, slush for example, then stop for a minute and make the best judgment on how to get across.
+The same applies to water crossings as well.

-Have Buffer Days in your Itinerary
+Keep Buffer Days in your Itinerary

 Monsoon time in Ladakh

-Monsoon season in Leh Ladakh arrives sometimes towards end of July but then again, these are in my opinions rules now that do not apply anymore.
+Monsoon season in Leh Ladakh arrives sometime towards the end of July.
+But then again, these are in my opinions rules now that do not apply anymore.
 It possibly can rain anytime these days but your highest chance of encountering rain is between 15th July to 31st August.